 BondSavvy seeks to maximize the total investment return of each corporate bond investment opportunity it presents BondSavvy subscribers.
 While we know what coupon a bond will pay us, the biggest variable in how successful a corporate bond investment will be is what capital gain or capital loss we will realize while owning the bonds.
 In doing so, we follow a well-known investment principle many only associate with stock market investing: buy low and sell high.

-When we recommend a corporate bond investment, we want to achieve an investment return that is greater than the bond's yield to maturity and outperforms the leading corporate bond funds and ETFs.
-We do this by recommending bonds trading at a compelling value relative to the issuing company's financial performance and strength.
+When we recommend corporate bond investments, we want to achieve an investment return that is greater than the bond's yield to maturity and outperforms the leading corporate bond funds and ETFs.
+We do this by recommending corporate bonds trading at a compelling value relative to the issuing company's financial performance and strength.
 We actively monitor the financial performance of each bond issuer, as well as the performance of each bond and ultimately decide when to sell bonds we previously recommended.
 Simply put, our goal is to sell bonds at a higher price than which we recommended them and to do so prior to a bond's maturity.
 We call this 'active corporate bond investing,' which we believe is a superior alternative investment strategy compared to creating a traditional hold-to-maturity bond ladder.

 When to sell bonds: A real-life corporate bond investing case study